 4. Setting Your Maximum CPC Bids

-Before you set your maximum CPS bids on the Google Ads account, we would first advise you to run a keyword search and determine the keyword CPC for each of the keywords you have chosen.
+Before you set your maximum CPS bids on the Google Ads account, we would advise you to run a keyword search and determine the CPC for each of the keywords you have chosen.
 For example, if you have selected the keyword car repair in Frisco, TX, and its CPC is $5, but your budget only allows you to set your maximum CPC as $3, you will not be able to use this keyword in your ad copy.
-A good practice is to start with broad or modified broad match keywords because these will show your ad in the search results even if users are entering relevant but not exact keywords.
+A good practice is to start with broad or modified broad match keywords because these will show your ad in the search results even if users enter relevant but not exact keywords.

 8 / 2 + 0.01 = 4.01